Greenwood, Western Australia: Sports

 Penistone Reserve is a large reserve that caters for cricket, lacrosse, football and soccer.
 It is adjacent to the Greenwood Primary School.

 The Greenwood Cricket Club play at the reserve and 2007/2008 will be the club's 30th season.

 Blackall Reserve, adjacent to the former Greenwood Primary School site, is also a popular sporting area.
 Cricket is played on the concrete and astroturf pitch.
 Other sports and leisure activities are carried out on the oval.

 Warrigal Park, near Greenwood College just next to the schools soccer oval is a popular sporting area where Australian Rules Football is played.

 Greenwood Park, just next to Greenwood Train Station off Wahroonga way is a large park that has a BMX track and a basketball hoop.

 Oleaster Reserve, next to Blackall Drive has a good playground and a basketball hoop.

-The Rob Hancock Memorial Golf Course is the only free Disc Golf course in Western Australia.
+The is the only free Disc Golf course in Western Australia.
 It is located on Mulligan Drive.
 It has nine holes, and hold tournaments throughout the year.